David Khan (diplomat)

-David Khan (1795–1851) was a Persian physician and military officer who served as chief physician of Isfahan and royal physician to Fath-Ali Shah Qajar, the second King of Qajar Iran.
+David Khan (1795–1851) was an Iranian medical doctor and military officer who served as chief physician of Isfahan and royal physician to Fath-Ali Shah Qajar, the second King of Qajar Iran.

 Early life and education

 Davidkhanian was born on the 17th of July, 1795, to Mkrtitch, a member of a family of warriors descended from revolutionary and nobleman Melik Davit Beg.
 Davidkhanian's birth is marked in a watercolor painting on display in the New Julfan Armenian Museum at the Vank Cathedral, showing him in military uniform with decorations.
 Davidkhanian was educated in Shiraz and India, where he became a physician and published his first booklet, entitled, "Smallpox."
 Upon receiving his medical diploma, he found friends amongst the British Indian Army, and traveled with them to multiple countries.

 Career

 Early career

 In 1816, Davidkhanian was enlisted as a military physician in service to the British.
 A cholera epidemic subsequently swept the Bengal village of Cheshire.
 Davidkhanian distinguished himself caring for the military and the public.
 To deepen his knowledge of medicine, Davidkhanian traveled to England to continue his education at Cambridge.
 From 1821-1822 he traveled to Tbilisi by way of St. Petersburg.
 In Tbilisi he stayed with Nerses V, the leader of the Diocese in Georgia, where he developed a reputation as a capable physician in a short time.

 A cholera variant known as "Cholera Morbus," began to spread in Azerbaijan.
-In 1823, Davidkhanian authored a booklet entitled "Cholera Morbus," published by the newly-established printing house of Nerses V. The book was translated to Farsi and sent to his family in Tehran.
+In 1823, Davidkhanian authored a booklet entitled "Cholera Morbus," published by the newly-established printing house of Nerses V. The book was translated to Persian and sent to his family in Tehran.
 In 1922, the book was translated to French and presented at the second international conference on history and medicine in Paris.
 One of the Persian translations reached the hands of Fath-Ali Shah, who ordered his son, crown prince Abbas Mirza, to bring Davidkhanian to the Persian court.
 In 1825, a representative of the prince brought Davidkhanian to the court of Fath-Ali Shah.